Hover over the buttons to see the contents of each page.

 Example Build: Hakushin Ring, 4-piece Emblem of Severed Fate, ER% | Electro% | CRIT, 180% ER

-As an Off-field DPS, Lisa focuses on having her Elemental Burst as her primary source of damage off-field and buffing the team via her A4 Passive.
+Lisa’s arguably more intended and officially recognized role is as an Off-field DPS.
+Here, Lisa focuses on having her Elemental Burst as her primary source of damage off-field and buffing the team via her A4 Passive.
 Relative to other off-field Electro characters, Lisa's contribution can be the most potent in AoE scenarios or when buffing a character has priority.
 When built as such, she often will only execute her Elemental Skills and Elemental Burst, with her Normal Attack talent being less utilized.

 Lisa prefers to be off-field in teams where Dendro is available, as her significance heightens from taking advantage of the Quicken reaction tree.
 She can still be effective elsewhere without Dendro when off-field, but her damage contribution shines less prominently.